-In normal mode, the ADN2813 is a continuous rate CDR that locks onto any data rate from 10 Mb/s to 1.25 Gb/s without the use of a reference clock as an acquisition aid.
-In this mode, the lock detector monitors the frequency difference between the VCO and the input data frequency and deasserts the loss-of-lock signal, which appears on Pin 16, LOL, when the VCO is within 250 ppm of the data frequency.
-This enables the D/PLL, which pulls the VCO frequency in the remaining amount and acquires phase lock.
-Once locked, if the input frequency error exceeds 1000 ppm (0.1%), the loss-of-lock signal is reasserted and control returns to the frequency loop, which begins a new frequency acquisition starting at the lowest point in the VCO operating range, 10 MHz.
+In normal mode, the ADN2812 is a continuous rate CDR that locks onto any data rate from 12.3 Mb/s to 2.7 Gb/s without the use of a reference clock as an acquisition aid.
+In this mode, the lock detector monitors the frequency difference between the VCO and the input data frequency, and de-asserts the loss of lock signal, which appears on LOL Pin 16, when the VCO is within 250 ppm of the data frequency.
+This enables the D/PLL, which pulls the VCO frequency in the remaining amount and also acquires phase lock.
+Once locked, if the input frequency error exceeds 1000 ppm (0.1%), the loss of lock signal is reasserted and control returns to the frequency loop, which begins a new frequency acquisition starting at the lowest point in the VCO operating range, 12.3 MHz.
 The LOL pin remains asserted until the VCO locks onto a valid input data stream to within 250 ppm frequency error.
 This hysteresis is shown in Figure 20.